 Companies use NLP techniques to noticeably improve their customer support.
-Large quantities of data are needed to ensure that natural language processing, in conjunction with artificial intelligence, can cover an increasing number of service areas.
+Large NLP data sets are needed to ensure that natural language processing, in conjunction with artificial intelligence, can cover an increasing number of service areas.
 This is where big data and the continuous analysis of the communication come into play.
-As a result, telephone, chat or email support can be processed more independently.
+As a result, telephone, chat or e-mail support can be processed more independently.
 NLP can also be very useful for analyzing customer comments.

-- NLP can help analyze the prevailing feeling of the customer support caller.
-Sophisticated algorithms can determine when machine customer support needs to shift to human support.
+NLP can help analyze the prevailing feeling of the customer support caller.
+Sophisticated algorithms based on extensive data sets for NLP can determine when machine customer support needs to shift to human support.

-- Standardized processes, such as matching a customer to an account can be effectively carried out with the help of chatbots.
-The following rule of thumb applies here: Repetitive questions that are considered monotonous by a human support operator can be answered by a chatbot instead.
+Standardized processes, such as matching a customer to an account can be effectively carried out with the help of chatbots.
+The following rule of thumb applies here: Repetitive questions that are considered monotonous by a human support operator can be answered by AI applications using NLP, such as a chatbot, instead.

-Finally, based on a customer’s previous actions, chatbot NLP systems also supply accurate information about the customer’s future behavior.
+Finally, based on a customer’s previous actions, natural language processing applications such as chatbots also supply accurate information about the customer’s future behavior.
 This aspect makes NLP interesting for marketing strategies.
-By analyzing the mood on social media, including Facebook or Twitter, it can determine a customer’s attitude towards a company, a campaign or product in real-time.
+By analyzing the mood on social media, including Facebook and Twitter, it can determine a customer’s attitude toward a company, a campaign or product in real-time.
 Based on specific responses, this establishes entirely new options: Strategies can be reconsidered or newly developed.
 This makes NLP a driving force for AI and machine learning.

-Whether chatbots, telephone and email customer support, filtering spam messages or the development of dictation software: NLP greatly enhances the skills of AI systems.
+Whether chatbots, telephone and e-mail customer support, filtering spam messages or the development of dictation software: NLP greatly enhances the skills of AI systems.
 Chatbot NLP systems are especially useful when communicating with customers.
-The rule here is: The larger the data basis, the more accurate the results are.
+The rule here is: The larger the data basis, the more accurate the results.